SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 # Configuring a Disk for Exchange Server, and Setting Integrity Streams After or While Formatting a Volume

-As I work mostly with Exchange Servers, the disk configuration recommendation for Exchange 2016/2019 is the following:
+As I work mostly with Exchange Servers, the examples given in this article are for the disk configuration recommendation for Exchange 2016/2019 which is the following:

 - Disk configured as GPT
 - Partition formatted as ReFS